Saptarishi-S/AI-Agent-Breakout/README.md

 - `.env` and `python-dotenv` are included for submission packaging and local setup documentation, but the notebook itself was not modified further.
 - Escalation detection combines model responses with keyword checks for explicit handoff, angry sentiment, complaints, medical questions, and pricing negotiation.
 - The summary stage can use Gemini when an API key is available.

+## Please See -
+The transcripts are present in the folder of the same name.
+Lead_Qual contains the text transcript for the Lead Qualifications.
+The other files show the in-scope questions and the out of scope questions.
+Escalation Sentiment is displayed seperately in the ipynb and in the Out_Of_Scope folder.
+All the transcripts are summarised (and it also contains the full transcript if we scroll down).